pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-20-scylla-and-charybdis.md

 image: "IMG_7417.jpg"
 author: "Pieter Jan"
 gpx: "Navionics_archive_export 22.gpx"
-summary: "We dodge traffic in the Strait of Messina and safely pass Scilla and Charybdis.	"
+summary: "The Vite & Rêves crew dodge traffic in the Strait of Messina and safely pass Scilla and Charybdis."
 ---

 `From: Archi, Italy`<br/>